Skip To Main Content

 Students with a cell phone out risk it being confiscated and turned into the office.

-• 4th Offense: Confiscated and turned into the office.
-It will be placed in the front office safe for the rest of the school year.
+- 4th Offense: Confiscated and turned into the office.
+It will be placed in the front office safe for the rest of the semester.

 School personnel assumes no responsibility for the loss or damage of personal items brought to school.